gochev/gochev/README.md

 ### ⚡ Main superpowers
 > skills --list
+- Java and Spring boot mostky
-- Kotlin Compose
+- Kotlin and Compose
-- TypeScript React
+- TypeScript and JavaScript with mostly React
-- Dart + Flutter
+- Dart , mostly wirh Flutter
-- Full-stack engineering
+- Full-stack engineering with tons of stuff durting my 20 years of coding.

 ---